saintedlama/passport-local-mongoose/README.md

 ### Hash Algorithm
 Passport-Local Mongoose use the pbkdf2 algorithm of the node crypto library.
-[Pbkdf2](http://en.wikipedia.org/wiki/PBKDF2) was choosen because platform independent (in contrary to bcrypt).
+[Pbkdf2](http://en.wikipedia.org/wiki/PBKDF2) was chosen because platform independent (in contrary to bcrypt).
 For every user a generated salt value is saved to make rainbow table attacks even harder.